cvut/qtrvsim/README.md

   statistics)
 * Interrupts and exceptions (if exception occurs then machine execution is halted)
 * Branch-likeli instructions (they are marked as obsolete)
+* Complete binary instruction check (we check only minimal set of bites to decode instruction, we don't check if zero sections are really zero unless we need it).